badge icon

 2026 TÜİK Inflation Data

-Consumer Price Index (CPI) is a key economic indicator published by the Turkish Statistical Institute (TÜİK) that measures average price changes over time in a basket of goods and services purchased by consumers.
+Consumer Price Index (CPI) is a key economic indicator published by the Turkish Statistical Institute (TÜİK) that measures the average change in prices over time for a basket of goods and services purchased by consumers.
 The CPI serves as the primary reference statistic for determining the direction and trend of inflation in Türkiye.

-CPI data released in the first week of each month cover price changes from the previous month.
-The index includes prices of goods and services across numerous main expenditure categories such as food, housing, transportation, health, education, entertainment and culture.
+CPI data, released during the first week of each month, reflect price changes from the previous month.
+The index includes prices of goods and services across numerous major expenditure categories such as food, housing, transportation, health care, education, entertainment and culture.

-The index is prepared annually using updated consumption baskets and weighted price data.
-The CPI is published in two forms: monthly change rates (compared to the previous month) and annual change rates (compared to the same month of the previous year).
-Additionally, the annual change rate based on a twelve-month average is also calculated and made available to users.
+The index is revised annually using updated consumption baskets and weighted price data.
+The CPI is published in three forms: monthly change rates (compared to the previous month), annual change rates (compared to the same month of the previous year), and annual change rate based on 12-month averages, all made available to users.

 According to TÜİK’s definition, inflation is “the continuous loss of purchasing power of money due to a sustained and significant rise in the general level of prices.”